A6M5 ZERO FIGHTER

 The main landing gear and tail leg is automatically stowed or deployed according to each flight operation.
 In conjunction with this movement, the base cover automatically opens and closes.

 LIGHTS AND SOUNDS

-The difference between the large caliber 20 mm machine gun and the 7.7 mm machine gun is reproduced by changing the firing sound and the blinking interval of the LED – both operated by remote control.
-LEDs on the main upper wing surface, wingtips and taillights faithfully reproduce a dawn or twilight sortie and night operation.
+Both types of machine guns fire with blinking LEDs.
+Additional LEDs on the main upper wing surface, wingtips and taillights faithfully reproduce a dawn or twilight sortie and night operation.